hatschito/webodm_intro/README.md

 OSGEOLive: https://live.osgeo.org/en/index.html

+The virtual machine can be downloaded at: https://drive.google.com/file/d/1E40hDe8fznzUccU4wOVRunYf505ryJ9Q/view?usp=sharing It´s an ova container, for VirtualBox.
+If you use it on you own machine, you have to be aware of the specs (the VM uses 16GB of RAM and 4 cores; this and the mounted folders have to be adapted to your needs).

 #### Server based installation

 For your convencience WebODM was installed on a virtualisation server and can be used by you on request.
 The URL of the server is: http://141.89.192.147:8000/ The admin acount to enter the interface is: